Physical Education and sports premium funding

 Key Stage 2

-In Year 5 our pupils have swimming instruction and are taught to swim competently, confidently and proficiently over a distance of at least 25m.
+In Years 5 and 6 our pupils have swimming instruction and are taught to swim competently, confidently and proficiently over a distance of at least 25m.
 They learn a range of strokes and the ability to perform self rescue in different water based situations.

 After school clubs

-Clubs currently on offer include karate, football, multi skills, dance and drama.
+Clubs regularly offered throughout the year include karate, football, netball, tag rugby, dodgeball, cricket, rounders, percussion, multi-skills, dance and drama.
 These clubs are either free or fees can be subsidised if families have difficulty financing them.
-Our Years 5 and 6 football team plays in the Havant league and we enter local competitions with Havant Cricket Club.
-In celebration assemblies children bring in certificates and trophies from their sports participation outside school and we enjoying hearing about their achievements.
+Our Years 5 and 6 football team train once a week and are hoping to re-join the Havant League in the near future.
+In celebration assemblies children bring in certificates and trophies from those sports in which they participate outside of school and we enjoying hearing about their achievements.

 In the summer term we hold a sports day where children have the opportunity to participate in a range of events.
 We strive to achieve a balance between competitive and inclusive events.
-Children participate in their whole school teams and a trophy is awarded to the Year 6 captains of the winning team.
+Children participate individually and in teams and a trophy is awarded to the Year 6 captains of the winning team.